Loading…

 Rachel Moore

-President & CEO, The Music Center: Performing Arts Center of Los Angeles
+President & CEO, The Music Center

 Rachel S. Moore is president and CEO of The Music Center, Los Angeles’ premier performing arts center.
 In that capacity, she leads the $70 million company that manages The Music Center campus and operates and programs Grand Park on behalf of the County of Los Angeles.
 In total...
 Read More →